A tactical time slot management problem under mixed logit demand: Solution approach

 Following the forward phase, the process is reversed, starting with the last customer on the route.
-This reverse assignment adjusts the latest possible time slots ($\overline{T}_c$) by backtracking through the route and recalculating time slots against the direction of travel, ensuring all feasible time slots are accounted for (line \ref{algline:backward_t}).
-If discrepancies exist between the earliest ($\underline{T}_c$) and latest ($\overline{T}_c$) time slots, we offer the complete range from $\underline{T}_c$ to $\overline{T}_c$ to the customer, allowing them to select the most convenient time within this range (line \ref{algline:all_t}).
-This dual-direction assignment process increases the flexibility offered to customers and optimizes overall routing efficiency.
+This reverse assignment adjusts the latest possible time slots ($\overline{T}_c$) by backtracking through the route and recalculating time slots against the direction of travel (line~\ref{algline:backward_t}).
+If discrepancies exist between the earliest ($\underline{T}_c$) and latest ($\overline{T}_c$) time slots, we offer the complete range from $\underline{T}_c$ to $\overline{T}_c$ to the customer, allowing them to select the most convenient time within this range (line~\ref{algline:all_t}).
+This dual-direction assignment process increases the flexibility offered to customers and improves overall routing efficiency.

-For the assortment decision, we first assess the utility of each slot given various discount rates, with the aim of maximizing overall revenue.
-Our strategy involves setting the lowest feasible discount rate for each slot, ensuring it still has greater value than the option for the customer to opt out.
-We achieve this by ranking the utility of all available options against the opt-out choice in each scenario.
-We calculate averages of these rankings, and the slot that offers the lowest discount rate yet still outperforms the opt-out option rank is chosen for the specific slot of that customer (lines \ref{algline:pricing}-\ref{algline:option_assignment}).
+For the assortment decision, we first assess the utility of each slot given various discount rates, with the aim of increasing overall revenue.
+Our strategy involves setting the lowest feasible discount rate for each slot, ensuring it still has greater value than the alternative for the customer to opt out.
+We achieve this by ranking the utility of all available alternatives against the opt-out choice in each scenario.
+We calculate averages of these rankings, and the slot that offers the lowest discount rate yet still outperforms the opt-out alternative rank is chosen for the specific slot of that customer (lines~\ref{algline:pricing}-\ref{algline:option_assignment}).

-While the RFTS heuristic efficiently finds feasible solutions, its lexicographical optimization approach, focusing first on minimizing routing costs and then maximizing income, may overlook the holistic optimization of the TTSA-ML problem.
-This method prioritizes individual objectives sequentially, potentially neglecting the intricate interplay between routing efficiency and revenue maximization.
-To overcome these limitations, we introduce an improvement phase aimed at addressing these gaps and improving slot management policies for a more comprehensive solution.
+The RFTS heuristic constructs feasible solutions by first prioritizing routing costs and then revenue, pursuing these objectives sequentially.
+This approach may overlook important trade-offs in the TTSM-ML problem.
+To address these limitations, we introduce an improvement phase that refines the solutions for better overall quality.